ravendb/docs/Articles/Raven.Documentation.Articles/articles/making-how-to-set-up-a-database-easy-for-nosql-document-database.markdown

 Only when you reach a point where you are satisfied with your current security environment will RavenDB will not let you proceed.

-We want your application’s race to the finish line to be as fast as possible, without any unnecessary pit stops, speed bumps, or accidents.
+We want your application's race to the finish line to be as fast as possible, without any unnecessary pit stops, speed bumps, or accidents.
 RavenDB was designed so you can round each lap at even higher velocity.

 <div class="bottom-line">
 <p>